-I have given academic keynotes around the world , including the Center for Advanced Studies in Munich, the Max Planck Institute for Human Development in Berlin and the European Philosophical Society for the Study of Emotions in Madrid.
+I have given keynotes around the world , including the Center for Advanced Studies in Munich, the Max Planck Institute for Human Development in Berlin and the European Philosophical Society for the Study of Emotions in Madrid.

-I also give public lectures on the histories of medicine and the body - to schools and museums, such as the Science Museum London Lates series, at at literary events like Ways with Words and the Hay Festival (pictured here at the Hay with Rosie Goldsmith in 2016).
+I also give public lectures on the histories of medicine, gender, emotion and the body, from museum events, such as the Science Museum London to literary events, such as the Hay Festival and Ways with Words.

-You can download a podcast of my Hay talk here.
-You can also watch me talk for 3 minutes about the development of the History of Emotions for the Hay Levels here.
+You can download a podcast of my Hay Festival talk here.
+You can also see me talk for 3 minutes about the Queen Mary Centre for the History of Emotions here.